 Led by experts with more than 60 combined years of experience in the produce industry.

-RipeLocker is a leader in extending the post-harvest life of perishables.
+RipeLocker, an AgTech company, is a leader in extending the post-harvest life of perishables.
 Our patented, dynamic, low-atmosphere containers are used for storing and shipping fresh produce and flowers, and extend the post-harvest life by weeks, often months.
-The RipeLocker containers are pallet-sized, made from recycled materials and are reusable.
+The RipeLocker containers are pallet-sized, made from recyclable materials and are reusable.
 They are leased to customers and the realized returns far exceed the cost of the lease.
 Purchase options are available with a lower user fee.

 Grower/packers, shippers, retailers, consumers and the environment all benefit when RipeLocker containers are used.
 RipeLocker, founded in 2016 and based in Seattle, WA, is a science-based and data-driven company.
 It has been testing the efficacy of its RipeLocker containers for several years with many of the largest growers in the world.